MenoncleMaya/ObsidianRendorsia/Characters/NPC/Semper/Factions/The Golden Tide/Golden Tide's Leader.md

 #### **Means of Wealth**:

-The **Golden Tide** controls major trade routes and legitimate markets throughout [[Rendorsia]].
+The **[[The Golden Tide|Golden Tide]]** controls major trade routes and legitimate markets throughout [[Rendorsia]].
 They specialize in monopolizing rare resources and inflating prices to maximize profit, while expertly navigating the shifting political landscape.